 - All students are expected to be in their complete school uniform for Mass and School Liturgies.

-- Girls are to wear skorts and boys must wear long pants.
+- Girls are to wear skorts (K-5) skirts (6-8) and boys must wear long pants.

 - NO SHORTS ALLOWED.

 - SRM sweaters may be worn in cold weather.

 - Sweatshirts may not be worn in the Church.